Silver Springs (song): Critical reception

 Rolling Stone wrote that "Nicks' tender yet vengeful post-mortem on her breakup with Buckingham [became] an emotional lightning rod.
 The song would have behind-the-scenes repercussions for decades to come – nearly leading to the breakup of the band."

 In its review of the live recording from The Dance, Billboard said that Nicks was at her "glorious, quirky best here, giving her words a poignant, worldly vibe."
 Jonathan Rush, a program director from WNOK, expressed skepticism that the live recording would perform well commercially, saying that the song "doesn't jump off the radio like we'd like it to."
 He nonetheless found the concept of releasing a reworked and unearthed song to be intriguing.

+Lauren Boisvert of American Songwriter described Nicks's 1997 performance of "Silver Springs" as "one of the greatest live performances in the history of music".
 Amanda Petrusich of Pitchfork wrote that the song epitomised "the story of how Buckingham and Nicks lost each other" more than any other song before the release of Tusk.
 She also highlighted the dynamics between Nicks and Buckingham for live performances of the song and described Nicks' voice as "feral" during the "was I just a fool?" lyric.
 The Guardian and Paste ranked the song number six and number two, respectively, on their lists of the 30 greatest Fleetwood Mac songs.